Thinking about buying Greenland? Here's what you need to know about the icy island

-President Donald Trump reportedly wants to buy Greenland.
+President Donald Trump asked about buying Greenland.
 But in no uncertain terms, the island's government has assured him that it's not for sale.

 Apparently, it's not the first time the United States has inquired about purchasing the icy island: President Harry Truman reportedly tried to buy it in 1946, and Abraham Lincoln's secretary of state, William Seward, considered the idea in 1867.